IHaveNoIdea-HAH/Software-Development-2-Assignment-1/README.md

 - 3 things to change the chances, those 3 things are also the main task to complete.
 - 1. Players can send test to see its beheaviour, this will increase chances
 - 2. To feed entities, decrease chance
-- 3. 3 is chatting which can increase and decrease chance |
+- 3. Chatting can increase and decrease chance

 ---